 Investors who stayed the course from the bear markets of 2008-09 have been handsomely rewarded for their patience.
 This is another example of why patience and discipline are required to be a successful investor.
 The Great Recession was a brutal downturn that was actually caused by the financial markets resulting in a severely stressed and illiquid banking system.
 This left the Federal Reserve having to backstop the whole banking system and credit markets with their version of quantitative easing.

 Most investors think playing defense in the markets means selling stocks and going to cash.
 While that may sound like a sensible strategy, is it really?
-We know markets are cyclical and unpredictable so timing and selling creates tax liabilities, loss of future compounding of those unrealized embedded gains and figuring out when is the right time to reinvest in the markets.
+We know markets are cyclical and unpredictable, so timing and selling create tax liabilities, loss of future compounding of those unrealized embedded gains, and figuring out when is the right time to reinvest in the markets.

 - MAINTAIN BALANCE AND DIVERSIFICATION IN YOUR PORTFOLIO.
 When is the last time you rebalanced your equity portfolio?
 If you haven’t since the Great Recession, look at your current percentages and trim exposures for each asset class that exceed their target weightings.

 - BUILD UP CASH RESERVES.
-With the Fed expected to continue to raise short term interest rates in 2018, cash alternatives like money market funds or T-Bills have better yields than they have in years.
-I recently purchased a 1 month T-BILL for 1.35%.
-This cash reserve will act as a safety net for any unexpected or future expenses as opposed to liquidating market related investments.
+With the Fed expected to continue to raise short-term interest rates in 2018, cash alternatives like money market funds or T-Bills have better yields than they have in years.
+I recently purchased a 1-month T-BILL for 1.35%.
+This cash reserve will act as a safety net for any unexpected or future expenses instead of liquidating market-related investments.

 - SAVE MORE.
 Saving takes discipline, and adjusting your spending habits can be challenging.
 Since the markets are at an all-time high, are your expenses at an all-time high as well?
 Are there ways you could consider spending less, so you are better prepared for a lower return environment?